nazpanjwani/Boolean-Retrieval-Model/README.md

 # Boolean-Retrieval-Model
-Boolean retrieval model based on set theory and Boolean algebra implemented to find documents based on presence of index terms.
+Boolean retrieval model based on set theory and Boolean algebra implemented to find documents based on presence of index terms in python.